 - The best Batman games of all time, ranked

-For those who have been following this game for a while, you may remember that Gotham Knights was originally planned to launch sometime in 2021, but was later pushed to “deliver the best possible experience for players.”
+For those who have been following this game for a while, you may remember that Gotham Knights was originally planned to launch sometime in 2021 but was later pushed to “deliver the best possible experience for players.”
 From there, we only knew it was coming in 2022 until a final update shared via Twitter pinned down the final date of October 25, 2022.
-This feels like a perfect date for the gothic themes of a Batman game.

 Gotham Knights was originally planned to be released on previous- and current-generation consoles, as well as PC.
 However, it was recently announced that it will no longer come to PlayStation 4 or Xbox One.
 That leaves just the PS5, Xbox Series X and S, and PC.